 I often advise my clients to think of downsizing not as a chore but as a treasure hunt.
 It's a great way to rediscover all the things hidden in your attic and cabinets.
 Start by downsizing the simplest rooms in your house first.
 When you finish with one space, be sure to give yourself credit for a job well done!
 You'll likely feel a well-deserved sense of accomplishment when you step back to admire a clean, organized bedroom, kitchen, or garage.

-Rather than view moving and downsizing as one big, daunting task, break it into smaller, more manageable pieces.
+Rather than view downsizing and moving as one big, daunting task, break it into smaller, more manageable pieces.

-As a personal moving consultant, I've had the privilege of helping dozens of people make the move to Eagle's Trace, an Erickson Living-managed community in West Houston, Tex.
+As a personal moving consultant, I've had the privilege of helping dozens of people make the move to Eagle's Trace, an Erickson Senior Living-managed community in West Houston, Texas.